MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/partition-assign-vm-gpu.md

 :::zone pivot="azure-local"

-- Install Azure Stack HCI on all the servers in your cluster.
-See [Deploy the Azure Stack HCI operating system](/azure/azure-local/deploy/operating-system?context=/windows-server/context/windows-server-virtualization).
+- Install Azure Local on all the servers in your cluster.
+See [Deploy the Azure Local operating system](/azure/azure-local/deploy/operating-system?context=/windows-server/context/windows-server-virtualization).

 ::: zone-end